 Additionally, Scout24 is active in topic-specific initiatives and associations, thereby promoting an exchange with other players.

 Our sustainability programme

-Together with the Sustainability Committee, we developed our new sustainability program in 2021 (see "Our sustainability programme", p.
-20).
+Together with the Sustainability Committee, we developed our new sustainability program in 2021.
 At least one target was defined for each material topic and KPIs were assigned, which will be regularly validated across the teams from now on.
 The targets were set on the basis of a gap analysis between internal standards and external requirements, for instance from the capital market, frameworks and regulations.

 During the strategy process we further consolidated our own aims for sustainable conduct.
 Effective control means that we can increase our sustainability performance, make improvements in selected sustainability-related ratings and meet the expectations of our stakeholders.
 We will now check our sustainability programme on an ongoing basis, develop suitable measures and make adjustments where necessary.
 We want to report on the initial progress in 2023.